reyesr/certificate-manager/README.md

 of ./www.example.com.crl.pem and any further request using Joe's client certificate is going to be rejected by the server.

+### Using curl

+Use the `--cert` option to use the client certificate.
+You may need to add the password for the client to the command line.

+    curl --cert ./Clients/Joe/Joe-FULL.pem:s3cR3tp4ssw0rd https://www.example.com

 ## Usage

 Usage: certificate-manager.sh [OPTIONS] ...